Skip to content

 text

-The loop body must contain an operation that changes the condition (here, we re-read value each time), otherwise it becomes an infinite loop.
+There must be an operation inside the loop body that changes the condition (here, we re-read input every time); otherwise, it becomes an infinite loop.

-Step Two — The do-while Loop: Do It Once First
+Step 2 — The do-while Loop: Do It First, Ask Later

 do-while is very similar to while, with one key difference: the loop body executes at least once.
 The condition check is placed after the loop body: